-Traumatic brain injury is a very important condition to understand, as it affects 1.7 million people in the United States each year and contributes to almost 33% of all injury-related deaths.
+Traumatic brain injury is a very important condition to understand, as it contributes to almost 33% of all injury-related deaths.
 TBI can increase the risk of developing brain disorders later on in life, such as Alzheimer's disease and Parkinson's disease.
+TBI can also lead to difficulties in maintaining oral hygiene, as we are talking about today.
 Because the brain is crucial to almost every function of the body, there are a wide range of consequences resulting from injury to the brain.